zooeeem/wasmypasswordleaked/README.md

-# SecureScan — Password & Breach Risk Checker
+# Was My Password Leaked?

-A lightweight Flask web app that checks passwords against the HaveIBeenPwned database and computes an entropy score with hardening recommendations.
+A lightweight Flask web app that checks your password against the HaveIBeenPwned database and gives you an entropy score with personalised hardening tips.

-**Your password is never sent in plain text.** The app uses k-anonymity: only the first 5 characters of the SHA-1 hash are sent to the HIBP API.
+**Your password never touches the network.** The app uses k-anonymity: only the first 5 characters of the SHA-1 hash are sent to the HIBP API.
+The actual comparison happens locally on your machine.

 ## Features
 - Breach check via HaveIBeenPwned (k-anonymity model)